david-c-street/tech-writing-samples/index.md

+**A technical copywriting exercise** – *Intended for an audience of programming beginners who are interested in data science as a hobby or as a possible profession*

 ## Anatomy of a basic data science project

-**A technical copywriting exercise** – Intended for an audience of programming beginners who are interested in data science as a hobby or as a possible profession

 *David C Street*